antmicro/kenning/docs/source/cmd-usage.md

 The executable scripts are present in the [kenning.scenarios module](https://github.com/antmicro/kenning/tree/main/kenning/scenarios).
 Sample bash scripts using the scenarios are located in the [scripts directory in the repository](https://github.com/antmicro/kenning/tree/main/scripts).

-Runnable scripts in scenarios require providing implemented classes from the `kenning.core` module to perform such actions as in-framework inference, model training, model compilation and model benchmarking on target.
+Runnable scripts in scenarios require implemented classes to be provided from the `kenning.core` module to perform such actions as in-framework inference, model training, model compilation and model benchmarking on target.

 ## Command-line arguments for classes